 With that in mind, let’s talk about how we can discuss suicide effectively.
-On creating a safe space for conversation, Margie Warrell, a Forbes contributor who lost her brother to suicide, says,
+One of those ways is to foster a safe space for productive conversation.
+Margie Warrell, a Forbes contributor who lost her brother to suicide, says,

 “While we may not all suffer from mental illness, we each have a role to play in ensuring that those who do suffer feel less afraid to reach out and get the support they need in the moments when they need it most.
 If people felt as comfortable talking about their PTSD, bipolar, or anxiety as they did talking about their eczema or tennis elbow, it would markedly reduce the suffering of those with mental illness and the ability of those around them to support them.”

-Particularly for those of us in a place of privilege who are not experiencing suicidal ideation ourselves, we have the opportunity, if not the obligation, to those struggling to use our voice for good.
+For those of us who are not experiencing suicidal ideation ourselves, we have the opportunity–if not the obligation–to help those struggling to use our voice for good.
 I understand it is difficult, and I too struggle with finding words impactful and yet sensitive enough to discuss suicide.

 As I alluded to previously, a close friend of mine shared with me a few years ago that they were fighting with suicide ideation.
 At the time, I often worried that my words might make them feel worse.
 What if I said the wrong thing?
 It’s easy to assume that the reason so many people are silent about their struggles is that they don’t want to talk about them.